-The impact of a finding of personal goodwill on the scope of the marital estate and on a potential alimony award when one spouse owns a professional practice in a Georgia divorce.
+Miller v.
+Miller: The impact of personal goodwill on the marital estate and a potential alimony award when one spouse owns a professional practice.

 Until the recent Georgia Supreme Court decision of Miller v.
 Miller, 288 Ga.
 274 (2010), Georgia remained one of a handful of states that had not yet addressed, in any form or fashion, whether the value of personal goodwill in a professional practice was properly includible in the scope of a marital estate to be divided upon divorce.
 With the benefit of that recent decision, however, it appears that Georgia intends to join the majority of states that hold that personal, or individual, goodwill, is a non-marital asset that is not subject to equitable division.
 See Miller, 288 Ga. at 278 (“[W]e resolve this contention by assuming for purposes of this appeal only that individual goodwill does not constitute marital property in Georgia.”).

 Miller v.
 Miller: Personal Goodwill, Loyalty and Patronage